alan-turing-institute/cluster-code/README.md

 * [Run queries](./docs/queries.md)
 * [Run tests](./docs/tests.md)

 **Note:** the `epcc-sparkrods` branch currently will not work on UCL systems.
-This is because the code was refactored so that `bluclobber/sparkrods.py` no longer constructs UCL-specific URLs by prefixing OIDS file entries with `http://arthur.rd.ucl.ac.uk/objects/`.
-It would be expected that infrastructure specific functions in `deploy/`, which construct the OIDS files do this.
+This is because the code was refactored so that `bluclobber/sparkrods.py` no longer constructs UCL-specific URLs by prefixing file names with `http://arthur.rd.ucl.ac.uk/objects/`.
+It would be expected that infrastructure specific functions in `deploy/`, which construct the file with filenames, default `files.txt`, will do this.
 These functions need to be updated to support this.

 ---